 Facing a Test or Simulation as Part of Application Process?

-I’ve had clients start to freak out a little because they’ve been told they need to do a technical test and/or simulation as part of a job application process.
+I’ve had clients start to freak out a little because they’ve been told they need to do technical tests and/or simulations as part of a job application process.
 I always tell them that these simulations and tests can literally be “their best friend” when applying for jobs that they’re well suited for – especially when they don’t have a resume chock full of a depth and breadth of experience.

 A Chance to Show What You’re Good At …